Featured

 - In either instance, list your certifications last.

-This means that if you are a clinical practice nurse, you would have a RN BSN signature.
-And, that if you’re a nurse educator (or on your way to becoming one,) you would have a BSN RN signature.
+This means that if you are a clinical practice nurse, you would have an RN BSN signature.
+And, if you’re a nurse educator (or on your way to becoming one), you would use a BSN RN signature.

-There is yet another school of thought on the RN BSN or BSN RN debate.
-According to the American Nurse Association (ANA) and the American Nurses Credentialing Center (ANCC) your credentials should be listed in the following manner:
+There is yet another school of thought in the RN BSN-BSN RN debate.
+According to the American Nurse Association (ANA) and the American Nurses Credentialing Center (ANCC), this is the nursing credentials order:

 - Highest earned degree